iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

     }
 ]
 ```
-there are two human-readable prefixes in IOTA 1.5 network: `iota` (mainnet) and `atoi` (testnet).
+There are two human-readable prefixes in IOTA 1.5 network: `iota` (mainnet) and `atoi` (testnet).
 If you take a close look at the addresses in the output, you will be able to notice that both of them start with `atoi`, and are therefore testnet addresses.

 You can find detailed information about generating addresses at the [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#addresskey-space).